Henry VIII is one of England’s best-known monarchs. Charismatic and extravagant, his reign lasted nearly 39 years.

-Catherine is best known today for her role in the sparking of the Reformation.
+Catherine is best known today for her role in sparking the Reformation; the annulment of her marriage led to Henry being excommunicated from the Catholic Church.
 But in life she was much more than that.

-Half of Catherine’s dowry had already been paid to Arthur’s father, Henry VII, and the English king faced the dilemma of what to do about paying it back.
+Half of Catherine’s dowry had already been paid to Arthur’s father, Henry VII, so the English king faced the dilemma of how to pay it back.

-Henry’s infatuation with Anne Boleyn, one of Catherine’s ladies-in-waiting, began in around 1526, setting into motion a chain of events that would not only see the end of Catherine and Henry’s marriage, but also lead to the eventual Protestantisation of England.
+Blount was not Henry’s only mistress during his marriage to Catherine.
+But it was Henry’s infatuation with Anne Boleyn, one of Catherine’s ladies-in-waiting, from 1526, which set into motion a chain of events that would not only see the end of Catherine and Henry’s marriage, but also lead to England’s Protestantisation.

-When Henry tried to have his marriage to Catherine annulled so that he could marry Anne, the pope refused, thus prompting the king to assume supremacy over religious matters and turn his back on the Catholic Church.
+Possibly pressured somewhat by Catherine’s nephew, the Holy Roman Emperor, Charles V, the Pope refused, prompting the king to assume supremacy over religious matters and turn his back on the Catholic Church.

 2. Anne Boleyn

-With the extraordinary events of her life unparalleled in British history, Anne is undoubtedly the most famous of Henry’s wives and continues to be the subject of much fascination today.
+With the extraordinary events of her life unparalleled in British history, Anne Boleyn is undoubtedly the most famous of Henry’s wives.

 3. Jane Seymour

 Henry’s love for – or at least infatuation with – Anne may have sparked the Reformation, but Jane is commonly thought to have been his favourite wife.
 This is most likely because Jane gave him what none of of his other wives could: a son who lived.